Zoology BSc 36 months Undergraduate Programme By The University of Sheffield |TopUniversities

 Study animals and biodiversity at every scale.
 You'll learn how animals function, how to conserve biodiversity, and how evolution works, whilst putting your skills and knowledge into practice in the lab and field.

-Our three-year BSc Zoology course is about animals, their evolution, and their interactions with each other, the environment and biodiversity conservation.
+Our three-year BSc Zoology course is all about animals, their evolution, and their interactions with each other, the environment and biodiversity conservation.

 Gain extra experience as part of your degree